mattwright324/youtube-geofind/README.md

 The tool provides a pseudo-api with query parameters that allow manipulation of the page elements so that you can share a search you made or implement a linked custom search from your own site/tool.

 ### Channel page
-The follow parameter(s) will work with just the channel page `/youtube-geofind/`
+The following parameter(s) will work with just the channel page `/youtube-geofind/`

 | Parameter | Accepted values |
 | :---: | :--- |